 Instead, Betty White pursued her passion for animals and remained an advocate for them almost her entire life.

 After you enjoy these photos of a young Betty White in her 20s, check out this gallery of Salvador Dali being Salvador Dali.
-Then, discover what young Hugh Hefner was like before he became a Playboy stud.
+Then, discover what young Hugh Hefner was like before he became a Playboy mogul.